dima028/aws-cloud/module5.md

 **Amazon Redshift Spectrum**: can be used in cooperation with *Amazon Redshift* in order to run a single SQL query against exabytes of unstructured data running in data lakes.

 ## AWS Database Migration Service
 **Amazon Database Migration Service, DMS,**: helps customers migrate existing databases onto AWS in a secure and easy fashion between a source and a target database.
 The source database remains fully operational during the migration, minimizing downtime to applications that rely on that database.
 The source and target databases don't have to be of the same type.
+Use cases include:

 * **Homogenous Migrations**: Migration between databases of the same type.
 Can be from:
  *  MySQL: MySQL to Amazon RDS for MySQL,